How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 Final Thoughts on Optimizing A Google Grant Account

-To start making the most of your account, implement the tips covered in this ultimate guide.
+To make the most of your account, implement the tips covered in this ultimate guide.
 If you’re seeking more assistance with optimizing your Google Ad Grant account, reach out to the team at Getting Attention to set up a free consultation today.
 We’re happy to discuss your needs so that you can get more out of the program each month.

 In the meantime, explore the following additional resources to continue learning about Google Ad Grants: